 From Templates to Component Vocabulary: Letting the AI Decide UI Structure

-We rebuilt it using a component vocabulary approach.
-Instead of templates, we give the AI a set of typed components and let it compose them based on what the data demands.
+I rebuilt it using a component vocabulary approach.
+Instead of templates, I give the AI a set of typed components and let it compose them based on what the data demands.

-This post covers what we built, what broke, and what we learned.
+This post covers what I built, what broke, and what I learned.

 The Pattern